Hybrid Mechanical Systems: Solid-State Quantum Systems Coupled to Mechanics

 When the gate electrode is replaced by a vibrating mechanical beam the capacitance $C_g(x)\approx C_g(1-x/d)$ varies with the beam displacement $x$ and the resulting change in the charging energy $E_{eg}(x)$ introduces a coupling between the qubit states and the mechanical resonator.
 The Hamiltonian for the combined system is then given by~\cite{Hybrid:Armour2002,Hybrid:Irish2003}

-and we recover the general form Eq.~(\ref{Hybrid:eq:generic}) of the qubit-resonator coupling with a single phonon coupling constant $\lambda\equiv\lambda_{el}$ as defined in Eq.~(\ref{Hybrid:eq:lambdasuper}).
+and we recover the general form of Eq.~(\ref{Hybrid:eq:generic}) of the qubit-resonator coupling with a single phonon coupling constant $\lambda\equiv\lambda_{el}$ as defined in Eq.~(\ref{Hybrid:eq:lambdasuper}).
 Due to the electrostatic nature of the interaction the achievable coupling strength $\lambda_{el}/2\pi\sim 10$ MHz between a charge qubit and a mechanical resonator can be substantially larger than the corresponding magnetic interactions with spin qubits discussed in section~\ref{Hybrid:sec:solidspin} below.
 However, for the same reason charge states are also more susceptible to random interactions with the environment and typical dephasing times $T_2$ for charge superposition states are in the pico- to nanosecond regime.
 An exception to this rule occurs when the CPB is operated at the charge degeneracy point $\Delta N_g= 0 $.
 Here the eigenstates of $\hat H_{\rm CPB}$, namely $|\tilde g \rangle=(|g\rangle +| e \rangle)/\sqrt{2}$ and $|\tilde e \rangle=(|g\rangle -| e\rangle)/\sqrt{2}$, are combinations of different charge states and therefore highly insensitive to ubiquitous sources of low frequency electric noise~\cite{Hybrid:Vion2002}.
 By assuming $\Delta N_g=0$ and re-expressing Eq.~(\ref{Hybrid:eq:lambdasuperfull}) in terms of the Pauli operators $\tilde \sigma_j$ for the rotated basis states $|\tilde g \rangle$, $|\tilde e \rangle$ we obtain

-as our final model for the coupled resonator charge qubit system.
+as our final model for the coupled resonator charge-qubit system.
 Indeed, by using optimized charge qubit designs dephasing times $T_2 >1\, \mu$s have been demonstrated~\cite{Hybrid:Vion2002,Hybrid:Schreier2008}.
 This makes the CPB a promising candidate to achieve strong coupling $\lambda T_2 >1$ with a mechanical resonator.